You want to buy the best smartphone? Well you've come to the right place. We'll guide you through all the top mobile phones we've reviewed.

 15. Honor 8 Pro

-See the Honor 8 Pro on Amazon UK
+- Buy the Honor 8 Pro from Amazon UK

 The Honor 8 Pro isn't as exciting or as future-facing as some of the 2017 flagship smartphones, but it is still a great affordable device.
 It's the same size as the Apple iPhone 7 Plus, so it will be a little wide for some, but that size packs in a 5.7-inch Quad HD display and a great battery performance in its sub-7mm build.